josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 <code-example header="src/app/heroes/heroes.component.ts" path="toh-pt4/src/app/heroes/heroes.component.1.ts" region="get-heroes"></code-example>

 This will not work in a real application.
-You're getting away with it now because the service currently returns *mock heroes*.
+You are getting away with it now because the service currently returns *mock heroes*.
 But soon the application will fetch heroes from a remote server, which is an inherently *asynchronous* operation.

 The `HeroService` must wait for the server to respond,